jvican/sbt-release-early/README.md

 `sbt-release-early` is an sbt plugin to follow the maxim `"Release early, release often"`.
-It provides an automatic way to release artifacts on merge and via git tags.
+It provides an automatic way to release artifacts on merge and via git tags, as well as some nice features to make the release process less cumbersome.

 Goals:
 1. Maintainers cut and handle releases in a breeze.